Please ensure Javascript is enabled for purposes of website accessibility

 Here are some tips on how to tie KPIs to objectives:

-- Your goal is to reach broader audiences and create awareness.
-In this case, you should monitor impressions and how many people saw your sponsored content.
-Also, benchmark your initial number of followers to track their growth.
+• Your goal is to reach broader audiences and create awareness.
+In this case, you should monitor impressions and the number of people who saw your sponsored content.
+Also, benchmark your initial follower count to track growth.

-- Your goal is to drive traffic and conversions.
+• Your goal is to drive traffic and conversions.
 Then watch the total amount of referral traffic in the first place.
-Also, measure the click-through rate and the conversion rate.
+Also, measure the click-through and conversion rates.

-- Regardless of your goal, campaign effectiveness.
+• Regardless of your goal, measure campaign effectiveness.
 Track baseline campaign metrics like Return on Investment (ROI), Return on Ad Spend (ROAS), and others.

 Step 2: Identify the Right Partners